synshop/rtfm/docs/index.md

 There are 4 ways to get engaged with SYN Shop RTFM:

-* Message the #rtfm channel on discord to discuss various improvements.
-Discord link at https://synshop.org/discord
+* Message the `#rtfm` channel on discord to discuss various improvements.
+Discord link at [https://synshop.org/discord](https://synshop.org/discord)

 * Create an [issue on github](https://github.com/synshop/rtfm/issues/new).

-* Fork https://github.com/synshop/rtfm and make a pull request.
+* Fork [https://github.com/synshop/rtfm](https://github.com/synshop/rtfm) and make a pull request.

-* Ask an RTFM admin for contributor access and contribute directly on github. (members only)
+* Ask an RTFM admin for contributor access and edit directly on github. (members only)